tzervas/PeSPr/README.md

 PeSPr (Perihelion Signal Processor) is a sister project to [DynEL (Dynamic Error Logging)](https://gitlab.com/DynEL/DynEL), aimed at enhancing and automating the error handling, recovery, propagation management, and logging processes in Python projects.
 By leveraging static code analysis and integrating with existing open-source tools, PeSPr extracts crucial information from target projects to generate accurate and dynamic DynEL configuration files.

-This is an extremely early phase development project, and all contents of the README.md are tentative at this time.
+This is an early development project, and all contents are subject to change.

 ## Key Features